Professional Proofreading Services Online: What to Look for and How to Choose

 • Track Changes markup in Microsoft Word showing every correction so you can review, accept, or reject each one individually before finalizing your document.

-• Comments in the margin explaining corrections where the reasoning is not immediately obvious, flagging passages that may need your attention, or asking questions about your intent where it is unclear.
+• Comments in the margin explaining corrections where the reasoning isn't immediately obvious, flagging passages that may need your attention, or asking questions about your intent where it's unclear.

 • A style sheet for longer documents, documenting the editorial decisions made throughout for consistency.

 • No changes to your voice or ideas.
 A proofreader corrects errors.
-They do not rewrite your argument, change your word choices to their own preferences, or impose a different style on your document.
+They don't rewrite your argument, change your word choices to their own preferences, or impose a different style on your document.
 The document that comes back should sound like you, just error-free.

 • A certificate of editing if you requested one, confirming native English review for journal submission requirements.

-If the returned document does not have Track Changes, has no comments, sounds significantly different from how you wrote it, or comes back in minutes for a long document, those are signals that the proofreading was not done by a professional human editor working carefully through your text.
+If the returned document doesn't have Track Changes, has no comments, sounds significantly different from how you wrote it, or comes back in minutes for a long document, those are signals that the proofreading wasn't done by a professional human editor working carefully through your text.

 How Much Does Online Professional Proofreading Cost?